seanmpuckett/sai/readme.md

 SAI doesn't make it impossible to write sloppy, ugly and buggy code.
 However, SAI's _affordances_ tend to emphasise clear code, while making some of the more egregiously obnoxious Javascript hacks and idioms either impossible, or just very difficult.
 Just because you _can_ do something a certain way in JS doesn't mean you _should_.

+#### Self-compiled

+Both the SAI runtime library and the runtime manager are as of 0.1.14 / 0.1.7 written in SAI and compiled to Javascript.

 ### Usage Notes